Adam Scoll is senior counsel in the Firm’s Tax Department and Private Funds Group.

-In the executive compensation area, Adam has been involved in the representation of both employers and senior executives in the negotiation and drafting of employment agreements, deferred compensation plans, supplemental executive retirement plans, and long-term incentive plans, including compliance with Sections 409A and 457A of the Code.
-He also advises clients on matters concerning stock options, restricted stock and other types of equity awards.
+Adam also represents both employers and senior executives in the negotiation and drafting of employment and separation agreements, deferred compensation plans, and equity and “phantom equity” arrangements, including compliance with the nonqualified deferred compensation rules under Sections 409A and 457A of the Internal Revenue Code.